EON: A practical energy-preserving rough diffuse BRDF

 \begin{eon-sampling}

-The original Oren--Nayar model is typically importance sampled using standard cosine-weighted hemispherical sampling.
-While this perfectly importance samples the model in the zero-roughness (Lambertian) case, it is far from optimal in the high roughness case near grazing angles, as shown by the red curve in Figure~\ref{fig:importance_sampling_variance}, which is the variance of the throughput weight $w_j = \left(\omega_i\cdot N\right)^+\mathbf{f}_\mathrm{EON}/p_j(\omega_i)$ (setting $\boldsymbol{\rho}=1$) for the EON BRDF, when sampled with cosine-weighted hemispherical sampling.
+The original Oren--Nayar model is typically importance-sampled using standard cosine-weighted hemispherical sampling.
+While this perfectly importance-samples the model in the zero-roughness (Lambertian) case, it is far from optimal in the high-roughness case near grazing angles.
+This is shown by the red curve in Figure~\ref{fig:importance_sampling_variance}, which is the variance of the throughput weight $w_j = \left(\omega_i\cdot N\right)^+\mathbf{f}_\mathrm{EON}/p_j(\omega_i)$ (setting $\boldsymbol{\rho}=1$) for the EON BRDF when sampled with cosine-weighted hemispherical sampling.
 The variance increases by a factor of over 100 at grazing angles compared to normal incidence.
 This is due to the cosine-weighted sampling greatly underestimating the PDF of grazing directions generated by the EON BRDF.
-Uniformly sampling the hemisphere produces the dotted black variance curve, which has lower variance than cosine-weighted sampling at grazing angles, but higher variance at non-grazing angles.
+Uniformly sampling the hemisphere produces the dotted black variance curve, which has lower variance than cosine-weighted sampling at grazing angles, but has higher variance at non-grazing angles.

 Cosine-weighted hemispherical sampling amounts to sampling from the hemispherical distribution function